Vladimir-G4/MyWishList/README.md

 # MyWishList
-&lt;Chrome Extension> Make a wishlist of Etsy items!
+MyWishList is a Chrome extension that allows you to make a wishlist of Etsy items!

 MIT License